UO-Moons/UOX3-Dfn-Studio/README.md

 ## About

-UOX3 DFN Editor is built for developers and shard owners who want a better way to work with UOX3 data files without fighting raw text.
+UOX3 DFN Studio is built for developers and shard owners who want a better way to work with UOX3 data files without fighting raw text.